7Block Labs

 Value:

-• Instant verification of license status in the field (scannable VC), automated revocation, and frictionless onboarding for banks, marketplaces, and grant programs.
+• Instantly verify your license status with a scannable VC, benefit from automated revocation, and enjoy a smooth onboarding process for banks, marketplaces, and grant programs.

 Architecture that works for local government